biowpn/bioweapon/_posts/2023-03-19-round-to-multiple.md

 - `7 / 3 -> 2`
 - `-7 / 3 -> -2`

-Note particularly on the negative case - divide-then-multiply (`n / m * m`) gives us exactly what we want!
+Note in the negative case - divide-then-multiply (`n / m * m`) gives us exactly what we want!

-(The same reason why the 2nd StackOverflow solution works for all negative inputs.)

 When `n > 0`, if `n` is already a multiple of `m`, the result is simply `n`.